-- Mrs Ros Dent is our Family Support Advisor (FSA) and can be contacted through the school office. - PIASS Plymouth Information Advice and Support for SEND can provide impartial and confidential information and support for parents and carers which can include: - Helping with reports, letters and any paperwork - Attending meetings - Signposting to other groups or organisations. - Visiting schools to help with making informed choices.
+Mrs Ros Dent is also our Family Support Advisor (FSA) and can be contacted through the school office on 01752 775478.

+- PIASS Plymouth Information Advice and Support for SEND can provide impartial and confidential information and support for parents and carers which can include: - Helping with reports, letters and any paperwork - Attending meetings - Signposting to other groups or organisations.

+- Visiting schools to help with making informed choices.